Lustleigh War Memorial WW2 -Gareth Fitzalan Howard Drayson

 At the end of 1943, poor health saw Edward transferred from ship to shore.
 He was admitted to Horton Hospital in Epsom and died there from illness on 18th February 1944, aged 55.
 The character of the man was echoed in an obituary in The Times which said that “Edward was a man who attracted affection and respect from his superiors, contemporaries and subordinates; his quiet and unselfish efficiency commanded respect, and his sincerity, innate goodness, and sense of humour affection from all hands.”

-On Tuesday 18th February, Lustleigh Bell Ringers will sound a half-muffled peel in his honour.
+On Tuesday 18th February 2025, the Lustleigh Bell Ringers will sound a half-muffled peel in his honour.

 Lustleigh War Memorial WW2 – Hope Baker McLeroth